bbauska/JS-Notes4Pros/README.md

 become one of the two semicolons in the header of a <b>for</b> statement (see 12.6.3).</p>
 </blockquote>
+<p><b>Source: <a href="http://www.ecma-international.org/publications/standards/Ecma-262.htm"
-<p><b>Source: <a href="http://www.ecma-international.org/publications/standards/Ecma-262.htm">ECMA-262, Fifth Edition ECMAScript
+target="_blank" rel="noopener noreferrer">ECMA-262, Fifth Edition ECMAScript
 Specification:</a></b></p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch69-3">Section 69.3: Statements aected by automatic semicolon insertion</h3>